“You have to learn the rules of the game. And then you have to play better than anyone else.” – Albert Einstein

 I Don’t Play Games (IDPG)

-Unlike basic One-upmanship, where players rely on relatively quantifiable criteria (i.e. grades, sneakers, profits) to elevate their esteem, IDPG players fabricate arbitrary criteria that allow them to elevate their esteem by looking down on others.
-For IDPG players the arbitrary criteria is that game playing is for less honest, aware, and/or intelligent types.
+Unlike basic One-upmanship, where players rely on quantifiable criteria (i.e. grades, sneakers, profits) to elevate esteem, IDPG players fabricate deceptive criteria that allow them to elevate esteem by looking down on others.
+For IDPG players the criteria is that game playing is for less honest, aware, and/or intelligent types.

 IDPG players play I Don’t Play Games in order to (unconsciously):